Query Planner Hints

 E.g. if your table contains data with very different cardinality of a particular field, and you see that PostgreSQL runs a seqscan sometimes, you may try to lower the seqscan priority:

-The planner settings like do not fully prevent sequential scan, but they greatly reduce its probability, in case you know what you're doing.
+The planner settings like enable_seqscan do not fully prevent sequential scan, but they greatly reduce its probability, in case you know what you're doing.

 for it, to lower the chance of using temporary files: